lukaslangrock/ShutdownTimerClassic/README.md

 I also have a UWP based version of this project in the works, but the development will take some time as the UWP platform brings some unforeseen hurdles with it and is a lot more complicated than I initially thought.
 I will update this document and my website once the project is ready.

+**Want to contribute or take a look at my code?** Awesome, I welcome all and any contributions and would love to hear your opinion.
+Take a look at my [file and folder structure](Structure.md) document to read more about how everything ties together.

 # Usage ✨

 Shutdown Timer is a very simple application hence it is easy to use.